gruntwork-io/boilerplate/README.md

    code often has syntax errors or goes out of date.
 Now you can keep those code examples in normal source files which are built & tested, and embed parts of those files dynamically in your docs.

-Note: the README for this project is generated using boilerplate!
-Check out the templates for it in the [_docs folder](/_docs) and the build job configuration in [circle.yml](/circle.yml).

 ## Example: creating a new template

 Create a folder called `website-boilerplate` and put a file called `boilerplate.yml` in it: